ViennaChen/WPI_DV_Final_Project/README.md

 ## URL
 We’ve heard much from the media of Election 2016, but what does the data say, about the US elections over the history?
-[Join us](https://viennachen.github.io/WPI_DV_Final_Project/) to explore the data stories behind all things election!
-(Please make sure to view the vis in **full screen mode**, which is F11 for Windows and shift-command-F for Mac)
+[Join us](https://ViennaChen.github.io/WPI_DV_Final_Project/index.html) to explore the data stories behind all things election!

 ## Demo
-We create a two minute screen-cast with narration showing a [Demo](viz_demo_record.mov) of our visualization.
+We create a two minute screen-cast with narration showing a demo of your visualization.
+Please find viz_demo_record in this repository.

 ## Description